Imaging swiFTly: streaming widefield Fourier Transforms for large-scale interferometry: Core algorithm

-where $l$ and $m$ are sky direction cosines, and $u$, $v$ and $w$ are coordinate components of telescope baselines.
-The most efficient way to obtain approximations of $I$ from visibility samples $V$ involves a discrete Fourier transformation, which is what we are aiming to distribute.
+where $l$ and $m$ are sky direction cosines, and $u$, $v$, and $w$ are coordinate components of telescope baselines\,\citep[compare e.g.][]{cornwell1992radio}.
+The right-hand side involves a Fourier transform, which is why an efficient approximation of $I$ from visibility samples $V$ (or vice versa) requires discrete Fourier transforms.